delian88/Intrusion-Detection-Systems/README.md

   }
 ```

-This research was done to because of the cyber security competion by Halogen Group
+This research was done because of the cyber security competion by Halogen Group